bonfantefilippo/IoT-Project/README.md

 IoT project that provide communication between SmartCart data_simulator e database(s).
 This server is useful to receive and retreive data through different protocols:
- - case HTTP: API to write and retrieve data related to generated date
+ - HTTP
- - case MQTT
+ - MQTT
+ - CoAP

+Then, there is also an implementation to write data on [InfluxDB](https://www.influxdata.com/)

 ## Getting Started